i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 -   **Identity Law:** `A OR 0 = A` and `A AND 1 = A`.
 -   **Annihilator Law:** `A OR 1 = 1` and `A AND 0 = 0`.
 -   **De Morgan's Law:** This is the superstar.
-It gives us a way to convert between ANDs and ORs by distributing a NOT operation and flipping the operator.
+It gives us a way to convert between ANDs and ORs.
     -   `!(A AND B)` is the same as `!A OR !B`
     -   `!(A OR B)` is the same as `!A AND !B`
 -   **Lab: The Proof in Practice**